How It All Started

 On September 2013, I became a lucky recepient of a surprise gift from the Lutheran World Federation (LWF) Youth Desk as being the 2500th person to LIKE its LWF Youth page on Facebook.
 The package contained a set of resource materials to be used as a Youth Training Tool Kit in promoting Eco-Justice.

-Facilitating one of my Farmer Trainings on "Financial Literacy" and "Environmental Safegaurds" - July, 2013 |
+Facilitating one of my Farmer Trainings

 Being a Lutheran myself, living and working in the Pacific's largest smallholder projects consisting of thousands of Christians, I see that what I do draws similarities to the Church's global quest for caring for God's creations and can be integrated with respect to all three pillars of sustainability - society (People), environment (Planet) and economy (Prosperity).
 I believe that participation in strengthening these pillars in my little corner of the world would definately contribute in a big way in advocating Eco-Justice in the area of sustainable farming.
 Most importantly, I look forward to empower others to actively participate in God’s mission and to witness the love of Christ in a suffering World.

-Presenting the "Youth Training Tool Kit" to my Parish youth leaders. |
+Presenting the "Youth Training Tool Kit"

 This blog tells the story; the progress, learning experiences, opportunities in personally taking this challenge in making the World a better place.